hujhax/austin-improv-wiki/Performers/Timothy Coyle.md

 * 47 Hour Marathon - Donations Captain 2016

 ## More Information
-Tim can often be seen in the audience watching [[Flying Theatre Machine]] with his nephew Jack.
+Tim can often be seen in the audience watching [[Shows/Flying Theatre Machine]] with his nephew Jack.
 Tim has often be overheard saying that Jack, who wants to be an Improviser, will win a Maestro before he does.

 Depending on what crowd Tim is in, he has multiple nicknames including:
 * Cubbie - which he earned due to his love of the Chicago Cubs as a member of the TXRD Board Whores